linhnnle/linhnnle.github.io/_pages/about.md

   - /about.html
 ---

-My name is Linh, and I am currently a third-year PhD student in the Department of Biomedical Engineering at the University of California, Davis, supervised by [Professor Audrey Fan](https://fanlab.engineering.ucdavis.edu) and co-advised by [Professor Jinyi Qi](https://faculty.engineering.ucdavis.edu/qi/).
+My name is Linh, and I am currently a PhD candidate in the Department of Biomedical Engineering at the University of California, Davis, supervised by [Professor Audrey Fan](https://fanlab.engineering.ucdavis.edu) and co-advised by [Professor Jinyi Qi](https://faculty.engineering.ucdavis.edu/qi/).
 My research focuses on developing advanced imaging techniques to study brain function and improve diagnosis of Alzheimer's Disease.
 Within this area, I am particularly interested in quantitative methods and the application of deep learning with multiple modality imagings in aging and dementia.

 Before joining UC Davis, I grew up in Vietnam and finished my high school in England, UK.
 Then, I moved to America in 2014 to study and received my Bachelor's degree in Science in Bioengineering at the University of California, San Diego.